-The digital detector market continues to mature from initial product introductions approximately 10 years ago.
+The digital detector market continues to mature from initial product introductions that were made approximately 10 years ago.
 For the past few years, we have experienced price erosion for these products, predominantly in the highly-competitive market for radiographic detectors.
 We anticipate this trend will continue in the foreseeable future.